Tine-m/transaction/README.md

 - An exclusive lock gives transaction exclusive access to that item.-
 - Lock requests are made to concurrency control manager.
 Transaction can proceed only after request is granted.

 There are **row locks**, **table locks** and **range locks**.
-An examle of a range lock: all employees that have a salary between 50.000-100.000.
+An example of a range lock: all employees that have a salary between 50.000-100.000.

-Row-level locking can lock the entire table, if the WHERE clause of a statement cannot use an index - for instance an UPDATE statement.
 If a high number of single-row locks would be less efficient than a single table-level lock, the row-level locking system can choose table-level locking instead for performance reasons (called lock escalation).

-Some systems allow transaction to upgrade read lock to an exclusive lock, or downgrade exclusive lock to a shared lock.
+For instance, row-level locking can lock the entire table, if the WHERE clause of a statement cannot use an index in an UPDATE statement.

 ---
 # 5️⃣ **MySQL Examples**

-## 📌Consistent Reads
+## 📌Prevents Non-repeatable Reads
+- We use the MySQL default InmnoDB insolation level **REPEATABLE READ**

-- We want rereads of a data item to remain consistent during the entire transaction.
+- We want consistens reads, i.e. rereads of a data item to remain consistent during the entire transaction.
 - In a transaction, all **regular SELECT queries** read from a **consistent snapshot** taken by the first query.
 - This snapshot includes changes from **committed transactions before that point** but ignores **uncommitted or later transactions** (using InnoDB's [multi version concurrency control](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_mvcc) which is not universal database technique).
 - To **refresh the snapshot**, **commit** the transaction and start a new query.